elmella/numpy-neural-network/README.md

 # numpy-neural-network

-Creating a neural network using only NumPy
+Wanting to master the concepts of deep learning, in this repository, I demonstrate how to create a neural network from scratch